 - Business dashboard for recurring logistics operations

-Best For: Businesses needing flexible, on-demand city logistics for goods transportation.
+Best For: Businesses needing flexible, city logistics for goods transportation.

 Notable Users: Common among retail outlets, FMCG companies, furniture stores, and local service businesses.